NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 ```

 See [Kinematic labels] below for a list of defined types.
 When a key
-is present both in the dataset-specific and the process type level file, the
+is present both in the dataset-specific and the process-type level file, the
 dataset-specific one always takes precedence.

 ## Format

-The plot file specifies the variable as a function of which the data
+The plot file specifies the variable in which the data
-is to be plotted (in the  *x* axis) as well as the variables as
+is to be plotted (in the  *x* axis) as well as the variables
-a function of which the data will be split in different lines in the
+in which the data will be split in different lines in the
 same figure or in different figures.
 The possible variables
 ('*kinematic labels*') are described below.

-The format also allows to control several plotting properties, such
+The format also allows the control of several plotting properties, such
-that whether to use log scale, or the axes labels.
+as whether to use log scale, or the axes labels.

 ### Data label

 A key called `dataset_label` can be used to specify a nice plotting
 and display label for each dataset.
 LaTeX math is allowed between
 dollar signs.